JamesDRodgers/Portfolio/README.md

-# James Rodgers Portfolio
+James Rodgers Portfolio

-## Welcome!
+Welcome!
-Hi there!
-Welcome to my portfolio.
-I'm James Rodgers, a Human Data ai tutor at xAI and a generative AI enthusiast.
-Take a look around to learn more about my background, certifications, and how to connect with me.
+Hi there — and thanks for visiting.
+I'm James Rodgers, a Human Data AI Tutor at xAI and someone who believes that technology should always serve people, not the other way around.
+With over 15 years of experience working across education, technology, and community leadership, I’m passionate about creating AI tools that are practical, ethical, and rooted in human dignity.

-# Welcome!
+Feel free to take a look around — I’d love to connect.

-Hi there!
-Welcome to my portfolio.
-I'm James Rodgers, a Human Data and Generative AI Specialist leveraging AI technologies to make a positive impact in education and beyond.
-Explore my background, certifications, and projects below.
+About Me

----
+When I first began studying AI, I knew I didn’t just want to build tools — I wanted to build tools that made people’s lives better.

-## Portfolio Highlights
+Today, I specialize in generative AI development, prompt engineering, and solution design, with a strong focus on accessibility, emotional intelligence, and community impact.

-### **The Digital Shepherd**
+Whether I'm developing recovery support platforms, designing AI literacy courses for spiritual leaders, or helping nonprofits make data-driven decisions, I carry the same belief:
-An AI platform offering clergy personalized guidance, prayers, and theological insights.
-Focused on Anglican/Episcopalian traditions, it includes tools for sermon planning and church administration.
+Technology should lift people up, not leave them behind.

-- **Skills:** Data curation, prompt engineering, knowledge graph design, graphic/web design.
+Selected Projects

-### **The Owl**
+San Francisco Recovery AI Agent — Connected Bay Area users to 500+ local recovery meetings and mental health resources, integrating harm reduction principles and 12-step literature through RAG (retrieval-augmented generation) models.

-A mindfulness AI assistant integrating DBT techniques with spiritual practices for custom meditations and emotional well-being tools.
+Diocese of Ohio Mission & Demographic Research GPT — Developed a GPT-powered tool to help churches make equity-focused decisions about mission strategy based on local demographic data.

-- **Skills:** Python, Data curration, AI model fine-tuning, mental health NLP, chatbot UX design.
+Sentiment, Emotion, Context (SEC) Application — Created a tool that analyzes tone, emotional resonance, and contextual sentiment to better understand social discourse and communication patterns.

-### **What’s Trending**
+The OWL — A trauma-informed chatbot grounded in mindfulness and DBT, offering emotional coaching and recovery support.

-A tool simplifying LLM prompt creation and exploring social media trends.
+Special Education Math Chatbot — Designed an AI assistant to help high school special education teachers automate IEP-aligned math planning, behavior support, and family communication.

-- **Features:** Fact-based question generation, flexible templates, API integration.
+Each project is a reflection of my hope: that technology can be compassionate, clear, and transformative when it’s built with real people in mind.

-- **Skills:** LangChain, Python scripting, API integration.
+Certifications

-## About Me
+Generative AI Applications – Purdue University (December 2024)

-I specialize in generative AI development, prompt engineering, and educational resource creation.
-With experience at the intersection of technology, pedagogy, and leadership, I aim to simplify complex AI concepts and design solutions that empower individuals and teams.
+Prompt Engineering for ChatGPT – Vanderbilt University (September 2024)

-## Certifications
+Python Data Structures – University of Michigan (September 2024)

-* **Generative AI Specialist** – Purdue University Bootcamp (November 2024)
+Data-Driven Decision Making – Google Data Analytics (September 2024)

-* **Prompt Engineering for ChatGPT** – Vanderbilt University (September 2024)
+AGS Essentials of Generative AI, Prompt Engineering, and ChatGPT – 2024

-* **Python Data Structures** – University of Michigan (September 2024)
+Google Cloud: Introduction to Responsible Artificial Intelligence – 2024

-* **Data-Driven Decision Making** – Google Data Analytics (September 2024)
+Contact

-## Contact
+I’m always open to thoughtful conversations, collaborations, and new ideas.
-Let's connect!
-Feel free to reach out or explore more of my work:
+Let’s connect:

-* **Email:** jdevin.rodgers@gmail.com
+Email: jdevin.rodgers@gmail.com

-* **GitHub:** JamesRodgersPortfolio
+GitHub: JamesRodgersPortfolio